wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

 New Azure Redis Cache instances are created using the [New-AzureRmRedisCache](https://msdn.microsoft.com/zh-cn/library/azure/mt634517.aspx) cmdlet.

->[AZURE.IMPORTANT] The first time you create a Redis cache in a subscription using the Azure portal, the portal registers the `Microsoft.Cache` namespace for that subscription.
-If you attempt to create the first Redis cache in a subscription using PowerShell, you must first register that namespace using the following command; otherwise cmdlets such as `New-AzureRmRedisCache` and `Get-AzureRmRedisCache` will fail.
+>[AZURE.IMPORTANT] The first time you create a Redis cache in a subscription using the Azure Portal Preview, the portal registers the `Microsoft.Cache` namespace for that subscription.
+If you attempt to create the first Redis cache in a subscription using PowerShell, you must first register that namespace using the following command; otherwise cmdlets such as `New-AzureRmRedisCache` and `Get-AzureRmRedisCache` fail.
->
->`Register-AzureRmResourceProvider -ProviderNamespace "Microsoft.Cache"`
+><p>`Register-AzureRmResourceProvider -ProviderNamespace "Microsoft.Cache"`

 To see a list of available parameters and their descriptions for `New-AzureRmRedisCache`, run the following command.